-To estimate the underwater noise levels likely to arise during the construction and operation of the proposed development, predictive noise modelling has been undertaken.
-The methods described in this section, and used within this report, meet the requirements set by the National Physical Laboratory (NPL) Good Practice Guide 133 for underwater noise measurement (Robinson et al., 2014).
+To estimate the underwater noise levels likely to arise during the construction and operation of Dublin Array, predictive noise modelling has been undertaken.
+The methods described in this section, and used within this report, meet the requirements set by the National Physical Laboratory (NPL) Good Practice Guide 133 for underwater noise measurement (Robinson et al., 2014), which is the standard approach, widely adopted across many jurisdictions to inform national guidance.